TRON (TRX) Staking: What to Know and How to Get Started

 In the next few sections, we’ll detail how to stake to a Super Representative using a full-featured Tron wallet.

 Using a full-featured wallet, like TronLink or Ledger, you’ll have 127 validator nodes from which to choose.
-Some may be names you might recognize, such as BinanceStaking, but you might want to investigate further.
+Some may be names you might recognize, but you might want to investigate further.

 Tronscan offers a helpful way to compare, including all current votes and stats for current Super Representatives.